maxine4j/movie-rankings/README.md

 Timothy Ings 21716194

+# Make sure to visit https://cits3403-p1.tim-ings.com/ to view the site with working facebook login

 # Purpose

 Provide a platform for users to display their favourite movies and to create polls that other users can vote and comment on.